Tracing

 Message

-A message appears in an .art-trace file when a message is received by a capsule instance.
-Note that a message is not considered to be received when it's placed by the sender in the message queue of the receiver's controller, but rather when the controller dispatches the message to the receiver capsule instance.
+A message appears in an .art-trace file when a message has been handled by a capsule instance.
+This means that a message first has to be sent by the sender, received by the receiver, and finally also handled by the receiver before it appears in the trace.
 Here is an example of how messages appear in a trace:

 In the example above we see two messages.
 The first one was sent from a capsule instance in the ping part and received by a capsule instance in the pong part, and the other one was sent in the opposite direction.
 We can see that the first message was sent on the port pingPort at index 0, while the second message was sent on the port pongPort (which has single multiplicity).
 The first message was received on the port pongPort while the second message was received on the port pingPort at index 1.
 The first message was of the event ping and carried an int value 0, while the second message was of the event pong and carried no data.